Optimizing tree decompositions in MSO: Proof of the Dealternation Lemma

 We say that a colored word $w'$ is a {\em{block-shuffle}} of $w$ if $w'$ can be obtained from $w$ by permuting its letters (and keeping their colors) in such a manner that (i) within each color, the order of the letters remains the same as in $w$, and (ii) every block of $w$ remains contiguous in $w'$.
 Note that (ii) is equivalent to saying that every block of $w$, after applying the permutation, is contained in a block of $w'$.
 It is clear that if $w_1$ is a block-shuffle of $w_2$, which in turn is a block-shuffle of $w_3$, then $w_1$ is a block-shuffle of $w_3$.

-Informally, the main result of this section can be stated as follows: provided a colored word $w$ has bounded prefix maximum, and prefix minima within colors are also not too small, then there exists a block-shuffle of $w$ that achieves a small number number of blocks of each color.
+Informally, the main result of this section can be stated as follows: provided a colored word $w$ has bounded prefix maximum, and prefix minima within colors are also not too small, then there exists a block-shuffle of $w$ that achieves a small number of blocks of each color.
 The formal statement follows.

-\begin{lemma} Suppose $w\in \Sigma^\star$ is colored with two colors.
+\begin{lem} Suppose $w\in \Sigma^\star$ is colored with two colors.
 Suppose further that $\pmax(w)\leq a$ for some nonnegative integer $a$, and if $u$ is a word derived from $w$ by restricting it to all the letters of one of the colors, then $\pmin(u)\geq -b$, for some nonnegative integer $b$.
-Then there exists a block-shuffle $w'$ of $w$ such that also $\pmax(w')\leq a$, but $w'$ has at most $a/2+2b+1$ blocks in each of the colors. \end{lemma} \begin{proof} Let us factorize $w$ as
+Then there exists a block-shuffle $w'$ of $w$ such that also $\pmax(w')\leq a$, but $w'$ has at most $a/2+2b+1$ blocks in each of the colors. \end{lem} \begin{proof} Let us factorize $w$ as

 where $w_i$, for $i=1,2,\ldots,n$, are the blocks of $w$.
 Thus, odd-numbered blocks are colored with one color, while the even-numbered blocks are colored with the second color.
 By considering swapping two consecutive blocks, we observe the following fact; the proof is a straightforward check.